Home

 • "To Him give all the Prophets witness, that through His name whosoever believeth in Him shall receive remission of sins."

-By our Lord's death in the flesh, He has gives us relief from the wages or payment for sin.
+By our Lord's death in the flesh, He has given us relief from the wages (payment) of sin.
+When He took away our sins, He took away our worry.
 It was by the sacrifice of Himself that all this is made possible.
-Thus we must "believe" that He died as our sin bearer, for there is no other name under heaven whereby men may be Saved (Acts 4:12).
-When we seek the Lord with all our hearts, He promises that He shall be found of us.
+Thus, we must believe that He died as our sin bearer, for there is no other name under heaven whereby men may be Saved (Acts 4:12).
+When we seek the Lord with all our hearts, He has made the promise that He shall be found of us.
+So we can wallow in self-pity, or we can accept what He promises.

 Matthew 7:7-8